-When it comes to choosing the best HDMI cables, for the most part, it's still easy to pick up a set of cables to take care of most of your HD and 4K gaming and movie and TV viewing needs, and we still think that theis the best pick for that.
+When it comes to choosing the best HDMI cables, for the most part, it's still easy to pick up a set of cables to take care of most of your HD and 4K gaming and movie and TV viewing needs, and we still think that the Monoprice Certified Premium High Speed HDMI Cable is the best pick for that.

 But with HDMI 2.1 coming to the forefront, a bunch of cool new features and capabilities are possible, such as higher resolution (8K) at higher refresh rates, and variable refresh rates (VRR) for smoother video and gaming, as well as the ability to take better advantage of eARC and dynamic HDR capabilities.
-For all of this, you'll need to choose a cable capable of supporting important HDMI 2.1 features, like the on our list below.
+For all of this, you'll need to choose a cable capable of supporting important HDMI 2.1 features, like the Cable Matters Ultra High Speed Cable on our list below.